hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 | URL | Digital Copy | URL | Access by Reference |

 ### Why a Peer DID Protocol?
-In a decentralized identity ecosystem where peer relationships no longer depend a centralized authority for the source of truth, why should a Verifier refer to some 3rd party or back to the Issuing institution for KYC processing evidence?
+In a decentralized identity ecosystem where peer relationships no longer depend on a centralized authority for the source of truth, why should a Verifier refer to some 3rd party or back to the Issuing institution for KYC processing evidence?

 * Centralized Shared-KYC Providers: While there seems to be a [trend to build shared ledgers](#reference) that manage the exchange of KYC documents and data, we can not ignore the user-centric privacy by design principle that is foundational to decentralized identity solutions.
 Pair-wise Peer DIDs offer an alternative approach that is independent of any central source of truth, and are intended to be cheap, fast, scalable, and secure.
 The [advantages of Pair-wise Peer DIDs](https://github.io/peer-did-method-spec/index.html#advantages) make them suitable for most private relationships between people, organizations, and things.
 * Issuer Communications: B2B interactions between a Verifier of a credential and the Issuer of the credential injects unnecessary correlation and behavior privacy risks for the Holder.